Skip to main content

 CredentialFormatWhere it livesRequired for

-Vault pub keypk_live_… or pk_prod_…Frontend env var (safe to expose)All integrations
+Vault pub keypk_live_… or pk_prod_…Frontend env var (safe to expose)Production vault keys only — omit for test/sandbox keys

 Vault API keykey_…Server env var only — never in browserCreating sessions (all integrations)